qompassai/Equator/Tutoring/SpaceInvaders/README.md

 In this step-by-step guide, we'll build the game together.
 By the end, you'll have a fun game to play and share with your friends, and you'll have learned a lot about programming along the way!

-Step 1: Create your game making-space
+## Step 1: Create your game making-space

-First, we need to install the Pygame library, which will help us create games with graphics and sound.

-1. In your home directory (~), make a new folder for your game called `spacegame`.
+In your home directory (~), make a new folder for your game called `spacegame`.
 Everything will be done in that folder

 ```~
 mkdir -p spacegame